mflowgen/mflowgen/README.md

 Feature in Detail: Sandboxed and Modular Steps
 --------------------------------------------------------------------------

-A key philosophy of mflow is to avoid rigidly structured ASIC flows that cannot be repurposed and to instead break the ASIC flow into modular steps that can be re-assembled into different flows with high reuse.
+A key philosophy of mflowgen is to avoid rigidly structured ASIC flows that cannot be repurposed and to instead break the ASIC flow into modular steps that can be re-assembled into different flows with high reuse.
 Specifically, instead of having ASIC steps that directly